-To learn more about the NCCC Board Roles and Responsibilities, please view this document.
+To learn more about the NCCC Board Member Roles and Responsibilities, please view this document.

 Jim is the President and CEO of Earth Farms Soil and Compost in Dallas, NC, established 2005.
 Jim participated in the “Compost Stakeholder Steering Committee for Stormwater Management”.
 He currently sits on the NCSTA Board and has been appointed by the Governor to sit on the North Carolina Onsite Waste Water Contractor Inspector Certification Board.
 Owner of Stanley Environmental Solutions Inc. Established 1969, Stanley installs commercial wastewater systems, pump and service restaurant grease traps, industrial waste and septic systems.

 Lyndell Pate is President of N40 Compost, LLC, a company that provides state-of-the-art equipment solutions to composters throughout the U.S. His company provides equipment sales and technical support for Backhus (a German windrow turner), Backers (a German star-screen manufacturer), Terra Select (a German trommel screen manufacturer), Seiko (an Italian chopper/mixer company), and Span-Tech (an American maker of fabric structures).
 Lyndell has 9 years experience in compost equipment management.